Frequently Asked Questions

 I have purchased a clock in the past but the clock face needs replacing, can you help?

 Yes, of course.
 Simply call our Visitor Centre Shop on +44 (0)1782 282875 where they will be able to place an order for your Wedgwood clock face.

 Where are Wedgwood products made?

-Like many Luxury Brands, we work with the best partners across the world whose skills and quality standards equal our own.
-As we are committed to maximizing our manufacturing and sourcing resources throughout the world, many of our products will now be manufactured at our facility in Jakarta, Indonesia.
-To ensure that production from Indonesia mirrors all Barlaston manufacturing activities, developments and precise tolerances for complete Customer satisfaction, Wedgwood staff from the United Kingdom have transferred to Indonesia to train, maintain and manage the production processes.
+Like many luxury brands, we work with the best partners across the world whose skills and quality standards equal our own.
+To ensure that production from our manufacturing and sourcing resources mirrors all Stoke-on-Trent manufacturing activities, developments and precise tolerances for complete Customer satisfaction, Wedgwood staff from the United Kingdom transfer to or work with the teams to train, maintain and manage the production processes.

 Depending on our product requirements, we will maintain production in both locations.
 Around the world, the vision of Wedgwood, based on the brand values of quality, craftsmanship and innovation, has not changed and continues to be absolutely English.

 What kind of bone is used in making Wedgwood tableware?